-- To understand the concepts of FET, MOSFET and their biasing techniques. - To analyze the parameters like gain and impedances for single stage amplifier circuits. - To understand the small signal analysis of BJT and FET Amplifiers. - To understand the working principles of special purpose electronic devices.
+- To understand the concepts of biasing and stabilization in BJT - To understand the concepts of FET, MOSFET and their biasing techniques. - To analyze the parameters like gain and impedances for single stage amplifier circuits. - To understand the small signal analysis of BJT and FET Amplifiers. - To understand the working principles of special purpose electronic devices.